anlutro/blog/posts/puppet-control-vagrant.md

 Also make sure to add some sort of generic vagrant hiera file which applies to all vagrant machines.
-We set a `provider` custom fact which is set to "vagrant" for vagrant machines, and then load the hiera file `providers/%{facts.provider}.yaml`, but you can do it in a lot of different ways.
+We set a `provider` custom fact which is set to "vagrant" for vagrant machines, and then load the hiera file `providers/%{facts.provider}.yaml`, but if you can think of another way of setting generic hiera data for vagrant machines, you can do it however you want.

 ## How we'll run Puppet